 Though many Americans are familiar with drug abuse, not many are aware of the misuse of prescription drugs.
 However, there is a panoply of reasons people wind up addicted to prescription drugs, different types of drugs people can get addicted to, and different societal reasons why the problem exists.

-Luckily, there are also a lot of treatments out there to help people out.
+Luckily, there are also a lot of treatments out there like our San Diego rehab center to help people out.

 For more information, contact us today.